scriptituk/tv-test-card-maker/README-beta.md

 They are calculated to fit the unit square[^10] at the specified rotation then scaled.
-Odd-sided polygons are oriented with a vertex at top-centre and horizontal base, placed using constant width Reuleaux[^11] curve fitting to normalise size and rotation within the bounds, therefore the centroid is offset from the specified centre as shown (credit: *LEMeZza/Wikimedia Commons*).
+Odd-sided polygons are oriented with a vertex at top-centre and horizontal base, placed using constant width Reuleaux[^11] curve fitting to normalise size and rotation within the bounds, therefore the centroid is offset from the specified centre as this animation shows (credit: *LEMeZza/Wikimedia Commons*).
-All shapes can be rotated and distorted, filled and/or stroked, and mirrored in all quadrants.
+All shapes can be rotated and distorted, filled and/or stroked, and selectively mirrored in all quadrants.
 See also [colour syntax](#user-content-colour-syntax).

 <details><summary>shape arguments</summary>